revel/revel/CONTRIBUTING.md

 ### Document your feature

+Due to the wide audience and shared nature of Revel, documentation is an essential addition to your new code. **Pull requests risk not being accepted** until proper documentation is created to detail how to make use of new functionality.

 The [Revel web site](http://robfig.github.io/revel/) is hosted on Github-pages and [built with Jekyll](https://help.github.com/articles/using-jekyll-with-pages).

-To develop the site locally:
+To develop the Jekyll site locally:

 	# Clone a second repository and check out the branch
 	$ git clone git@github.com:robfig/revel.git